-It is a strategy to protect assets and wealth from judgment creditors or other claimants who attempt to seize your asset for payment on their claim.
+Asset protection is a strategy to protect your assets and wealth from creditors or other claimants who attempt to seize your personal property to satisfy the debt.

 A creditor generally cannot gain access to your personal assets unless he obtains a statutorily protected charging lien.
-Instead, the only thing a lender may do is ask for a distribution from your asset protection LLC.
+Instead, a lender may only ask for a distribution from your LLC, through a charging order.

-Charging order protection is only available in LLCs and not in corporations or general partnerships.
+Charging order protection is only available in limited liability companies and not in corporations or general partnerships.

-Charging order protection can be stronger than other asset-protection strategies such as umbrella insurance because most creditors cannot seize your assets if an LLC member files bankruptcy.
+Charging order protection can be stronger than other asset-protection strategies, such as umbrella insurance, because most creditors cannot seize your assets if an LLC member files for bankruptcy.

-If an individual member goes bankrupt, then only the assets held in the name of that one individual are affected.
-All other assets are safe from seizure because they are owned by other LLC members.
+If an individual member goes bankrupt, then only the assets held in that individual's name are affected.

 Charging Order Protection Vs. Single-Member LLCs

-Charging Order Protection In Partnerships Vs. Multi-Member LLCs
+Charging Order Protection In Partnerships Vs. Multi-Member LLC

-In a partnership, creditors can take charging orders against each partner's interest in the business.
+In a limited partnership, business creditors can take charging orders against each partner's membership interest in the business entity.

-Since only one partner is responsible for paying off the creditor, if that partner defaults on payments, it can jeopardize all of the remaining partners' financial interests in the business.
+Since only one partner is responsible for paying off the creditor, it cannot jeopardize all of the remaining partners' financial interests in the business entity.

-This risk is not present with a multi-member LLC because there are multiple owners who each have an ownership interest.
+This risk is not present with a multi-member LLC because multiple owners have an ownership interest.

 State Rules on Creditor's Remedies